ev3dev/ev3dev-lang/wrapper-specification.md

 ---
 An IO Device handles control tasks for a single port or index.
 These  classes must chose one device out of the available ports to control.
 Given an IO port (in the constructor), an implementation should:

-* If the specified port is `0` or undefined, the available devices should be enumerated until a suitable device is found.
-Any device is suitable when it's type is known to be compatible with the controlling class.
+* If the specified port is blank or unspecified/undefined/null, the available devices should be enumerated until a suitable device is found.
+Any device is suitable when it's type is known to be compatible with the controlling class, and it meets any other requirements specified by the caller.
-* If the specified port is non-zero and in the valid port range for that device, the available devices should be enumerated until a device is found that is plugged in to the specified port.
+* If the specified port name is not blank, the available devices should be enumerated until a device is found that is plugged in to the specified port.
+The supplied port name should be compared directly to the value from the file, so that advanced port strings will match, such as `in1:mux3`.

 All IO devices should have a `connected` variable.
 If a valid device is found while enumerating the ports, the `connected` variable should be set to `true` (by default, it should be false).
 If an error is thrown anywhere in the class, `connected` should be reset to false.
 If `connected` is false when an attempt is made to read from or write to a property file, an error should be thrown (except while in the consructor).